0x13f8/boring-flutter/README.md

 - Android: Hook x509.cc - `ssl_crypto_x509_session_verify_cert_chain()` to force the return value to 1 (`true`).
 - iOS: Hook handshake.cc - `ssl_verify_peer_cert()` to force the return value to 0 (`ssl_verify_ok`).

-A Python r2pipe script to automatically create a Frida hook to intercept TLS traffic for Flutter based apps.
+A Python r2pipe script to automatically create a Frida hook and patch the Flutter library to intercept TLS traffic for Flutter based apps.

 Inspired by the following blogposts:
 - https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/